-The current Recession/War/Pandemic "Proves" Armageddon is Imminent
+The current Recession/War/Pandemic "Proves" Armageddon is Close

-Year after year, I read forum threads where an inactive Jehovah's Witness receives messages from family begging them to come back, because Armageddon is "so close" and it is the "end of the Last Days."
+Year after year, I have read forum threads where an inactive Jehovah's Witness receives messages from family begging them to come back, because Armageddon is "so close" and it is the "very end of the Last Days."
 Watchtower portrays world events as so bad that human life is at immediate risk of annhilation, and some Watchtower article, or recent world event, has Jehovah's Witnesses in a panic, or flurry of excitement, that Armageddon is upon us.
 I receive emails from Jehovah's Witnesses that I have been proven wrong by a current recession/earthquake/war/cry-of-peace/pestilence and the end is about to occur.

 In 2020, Covid-19 was declared a pandemic and had a unique affect on the world.
 Lockdown and isolation was not an indication of the world's end, but rather how far the world has progressed, containing a virus that in previous centuries would have had far greater infection and death rates.
 Pandemics have ravaged humanity on a constant basis throughout history, resulting in large percentages of the population dying.
 The explosive population growth since the twentieth century is a direct result of modern medicine understanding and containing the outbreak of disease.

-Source as of 30 June 2020 informationisbeautiful.net
+Click image to enlarge.
+Source informationisbeautiful.net 30 June 2020

 In 2009, I received emails that the recesssion in the United States would lead to Armageddon.
 What a conceited concept.
 There is a recession at least every decade, why should the one Jehovah's Witnesses are currently suffering be the one that results in Armageddon?